firmai/ImputeGAP/docs/generation/source/getting_started.rst

     pip install -e .

-To create and set up an environment with Python 3.12, please refer to the `installation guide <https://github.com/eXascaleInfolab/ImputeGAP/tree/main/procedure/installation>`_.
+To create and set up an environment with Python 3.12 for installing ImputeGAP, refer to this `guide <getting_started_environment.html>`_.